medusajs/medusa/docs/content/advanced/backend/plugins/create.md

 ### Development Resources

-This guide doesn't cover how to create each of those files or components.
+This guide doesn't cover how to create different files and components.
 If you’re interested in learning how to do that, you can check out these guides:

 - How to create endpoints for [storefront](../endpoints/add-storefront.md) and [admin](../endpoints/add-admin.md)
 - How to [create a service](../services/create-service.md)